ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-As of this year we have quarterly GMT meetings, and there’s a couple of things we have to solidify before even scheduling a meeting.
+As of this year we have quarterly GMT meetings, and there's a couple of things we have to solidify before even scheduling a meeting.

 A month or so before the meeting, the leaders along with team members create an agenda where the team collectively decides which topics we need to discuss.
 The agenda remains open and editable up until the meeting itself.

-A few weeks before the meeting we establish a date and time that fits the most people, since there’s around 70 members in different timezones, and when the time comes, we go through all of the topics, take meeting notes, and either conclude discussions, or figure out next steps.
+A few weeks before the meeting we establish a date and time that fits the most people, since there's around 70 members in different timezones, and when the time comes, we go through all of the topics, take meeting notes, and either conclude discussions, or figure out next steps.

-The GMT leaders will then work on the next steps, and make sure everything’s followed up on.
+The GMT leaders will then work on the next steps, and make sure everything's followed up on.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>